Jerome Ceppos: Dark alliance

-The 2014 film Kill the Messenger was based upon the controversy.
-Canadian-born American actor Oliver Platt played Jerry Ceppos.
-Opinions about the movie paralleled those about the original story.
-Additionally, there was controversy as to whether Ceppos had been contacted or not regarding the factual aspects of the movie.
+The 2014 film Kill the Messenger was based on the controversy, with Oliver Platt playing Ceppos.
+Opinions about the movie paralleled those about the original series.
+There was controversy as to whether Ceppos had been contacted or not regarding the factual aspects of the movie.

-Webb was found dead in his Carmichael home on December 10, 2004, with two gunshot wounds to the head.
+Webb was found dead in his Carmichael, California home on December 10, 2004, with two gunshot wounds to the head.
 His death was ruled a suicide by the Sacramento County coroner's office.